decaporg/decap-cms/website/site/content/docs/beta-features.md

 ```

 ## Squash merge GitHub pull requests
-When using the [Editorial Workflow](/docs/configuration-options/#publish-mode) with the `github` or `git-gateway` backends, Netlify CMS creates a pull request for each unpublished entry.
+When using the [Editorial Workflow](/docs/configuration-options/#publish-mode) with the `github` or GitHub-connected `git-gateway` backends, Netlify CMS creates a pull request for each unpublished entry.
 Every time the unpublished entry is changed and saved, a new commit is added to the pull request.
 When the entry is published, the pull request is merged, and all of those commits are added to your project commit history in a merge commit.

 The squash merge option causes all commits to be "squashed" into a single commit when the pull request is merged, and the resulting commit is rebased onto the target branch, avoiding the merge commit altogether.

-To enable this feature, you can set the following option in your `config.yml`:
+To enable this feature, you can set the following option in your Netlify CMS `config.yml`:

 ```yaml
 backend:
   squash_merges: true
 ```

 ## Commit Message Templates
-You can customize the templates used by Netlify CMS to generate commit messages by setting the `commit_messages` option under `backend` in your `config.yml`.
+You can customize the templates used by Netlify CMS to generate commit messages by setting the `commit_messages` option under `backend` in your Netlify CMS `config.yml`.

 Template tags wrapped in curly braces will be expanded to include information about the file changed by the commit.
 For example, `{{path}}` will include the full path to the file changed.

-Setting up your `config.yml` to recreate the default values would look like this:
+Setting up your Netlify CMS `config.yml` to recreate the default values would look like this:

 ```yaml
 backend: